IEEE-NITK/Hiding-Images/Blog/Blog.md

 <h1 align = 'center'>HIDING IMAGES IN IMAGES</h1>

-Steganography is the practice of hiding a secret message inside of something that is not secret.
-That something which is not secret can be an image, word document or even an excel sheet.
+Steganography is the practice of hiding a secret message inside of something that acts as a carrier.
+That something carrier can be an image, word document or even an excel sheet.

 <p align= 'center'>
 <img src="https://github.com/IEEE-NITK/Hiding-Images/blob/main/Blog/Images/Photo_thumbnail.jpg" style="zoom:50%" />